moq-wg/moq-transport/draft-ietf-moq-transport.md

          group.
 This is sent right after the last object in the track.
 This SHOULD be cached.

+* 0x5 := Indicates end of Peep.
+Object ID is one greater than the largest normal object ID in the Peep.

 Any other value SHOULD be treated as a protocol error and terminate the session with a Protocol Violation ({{session-termination}}).
 Any object with a status code other than zero MUST have an empty payload.